 If you want to feel the sand between your toes in Shanghai though, you’ll have to head out to the suburbs.
 You have a few options, and one that often comes recommended is at Jinshan.
 It’s no Bondi or Ipanema, but it’s perhaps the best you’ll get within a reasonable distance to downtown.

 I went there and shot some Fujicolor C200.
 The results are here, along with some general information about visiting Jinshan beach yourself.

 You have several options for getting to Jinshan, which translates as Golden Mountain and is around 60km from Shanghai itself.

-The quickest, cheapest, and probably easiest is to take the non-stop bullet train from Shanghai South Railway Station, which will have you there in under 30 minutes.
+Still, the public transport makes it easy to get to, with the quickest and cheapest way being the non-stop bullet train from Shanghai South Railway Station which will have you there in under 30 minutes.